arkayenro/packager/README.md

   - AddOnName.toc

-While you do not require an AddOnName.toc if you have an AddOnName-Mainline.toc file, some hosting services (eg CurseForge) cannot handle that situation and you may be better off leaving it as the default format.
+While you do not require an AddOnName.toc if you have an AddOnName-ClientType.toc file, some hosting services cannot handle that situation (eg CurseForge will reject the upload) so you may be better off leaving it as the default format.

 Use of the -g option should not be required, and is untested so i have no idea